stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Use a Project Tool

 If you use a project tool, it will follow [the best practices for Python projects](#best-practices-for-python-projects).
-Consider using [PDM](https://pdm-project.org) to help you develop Python applications.
+Consider using the [PDM](https://pdm-project.org) tool to help you develop Python applications.
 [Hatch](https://hatch.pypa.io) is another well-known project tool, but it is most useful for developing Python libraries.
 [Rye](https://rye.astral.sh/) is a more experimental tool for Python projects, and it is likely to be superseded in future.

 Avoid using the [Poetry](https://python-poetry.org/) tool for new projects.
 Poetry uses non-standard implementations of key features.
 For example, it does not use the standard format in _pyproject.toml_ files, which may cause compatibility issues with other tools.